Ephigenia/franklin/README.md

 # Changelog

+* 2011-02-13
+	* Changed youtube video test to use the youtube data api (jsonc), which now can also record the fav-counts and ratings on a video

 * 2010-10-28
 	* Added Youtube Video Views Test that records the number of views of a youtube video